wchenastro/Mosaic/README.md

  `--subarray`: a list of index for selection of antennas in the file specified by `--ants`.
 Optional scale or complex weight can be attached after each antenna index separated by a colon.

-`--resolution`: the scale of one single pixel in the pattern in seconds, default is None which means it is determined by the code.
+`--resolution`: the scale of one single pixel in the pattern in arc seconds, default is None which means it is determined by the code.

 `--size`: the total number of pixels in the simulation, default is 400 which corresponds to a pattern of 20x20 in dimension.

+`--field`: the side length of the field of view in sexagesimal unit, such as `60s` or `20m` or `1d`, default is None. `--resolution`, `--size` and `--field` can not be used all together, it can be combination of any two.

 `--psf_plot`: filename of the plot of the pattern, the file format can be anything that matplotlib supports, such as "jpeg, pdf".